 Payment in full may be made at the NMJC Business Office or Cashier.
 A payment plan may be set up through NELNET located on the T-Bird web portal.
-The Student Handbook and Student Housing Handbook is available on the main web site, www.nmic.edu or in the Student Life Office.
+The Student Handbook and Student Housing Handbook is available on the main web site at www.nmjc.edu or in the Student Life Office.